Table of Contents

 Kicad and Gerber manufacturing files have been lost for version 2, although schematics and board files are available in pdf form below.
 The following files describe the Version 1 “A” board for which Kicad board files are available.
 Manufacturing Gerber files have been generated for this version.
 Differences between version 1 “A” and version 2 are described as changes to headers and new pcb routing. i.e no loss of functionality.

 PCB Gerber files

-The following manufacturing files have been regenerated from the ecb-vdu.zip file set.
-Boards have been manufactured and are available on the board inventory page.
-Video output confirmed working as at 24-Feb-2019.
-Other functions untested.
+The following manufacturing files have been regenerated from the ecb-vdu.zip file set and have been confirmed working.

 Note: that the ECB-VDU does not support KONTRON reset mode.
 Using this board requires all other boards to be set to Legacy mode or the board needs to be patched to the KONTRON configuration.